browserengineering/book/book/forms.md

 How forms work
 ==============

-HTML forms have a couple of moving pieces.
+HTML forms have a couple of moving parts.

 First, in HTML, there is a `form` element, which contains `input` elements,[^or-others] which in turn can be edited by the user.
 So a